ehrpg/qstar/docs/character/traits.md

 ##### Beast of Burden

-You don't mind carry heavy stuff around with you at all times.
+You don't mind carrying heavy stuff around with you at any time.

 Benefit
 :   Increases [Carrying Capacity][] by `2`.